ajitsingh98/Data-Science-Interview-Questions-Answers/vectors_and_matrices.md

 ## Vector

-1. Dot product
+Q. Dot product
 1. What’s the geometric interpretation of the dot product of two vectors?
 1. Given a vector $u$ , find vector $v$  of unit length such that the dot product of $u$  and $v$  is maximum.

 <details><summary><b>Answer</b></summary>